“Have nothing in your house that you do not know to be useful or believe to be beautiful”

 This is a quote by English textile designer William Morris who lived and designed in the late 1800s.
 But I think, why not both.
 Why can’t we have beautiful **and** functional items in our homes.
 I believe life is too short to be plain.

 I genuinely believe that we can apply the same philosophy to software.
-One of the ways we can do this is by injecting joy into user journeys so that we build and maintain software that not only serves a purpose but brings joys to its users.
+One of the ways we can do this is by injecting joy into user journeys so that we build and maintain software that not only serves a purpose but brings joy to its users.

 What it’s not